 Selling, General and Administrative expenses consist primarily of compensation and related benefits and reimbursable travel and living expenses related to the Company's sales, marketing and administrative personnel; advertising and marketing expenses, including trade shows and similar type sales and marketing expenses; and general corporate expenses, including occupancy costs.
-During the first quarter of fiscal 2003, Selling, General and Administrative expenses increased when compared with the comparable prior quarter primarily because of a nonrecurring expense for a healthcare market and industry consulting project commissioned by the Company.
+During the second quarter of fiscal year 2003, Selling, General and Administrative expenses decreased when compared with the comparable prior quarter primarily because of a reduction in legal expenses and the reimbursement of prior legal expenses in conjunction with the settlement of certain litigation initiated by LanVision to defend its intellectual property.
 Demand for Medical Record Workflow (MRW) technologies and healthcare information access systems is growing and the frequency of requests for proposals received is increasing.
-Accordingly, Company has increased its direct sales force to take advantage of current market opportunities.
+Accordingly, the Company has increased its direct sales force to take advantage of current market opportunities.
+During the first six months of fiscal year 2003, Selling, General and Administrative expenses were \$1,478,421 compared with \$1,750,074 in the comparable prior period.
+The net decrease is the result of the litigation expense reduction and settlement, discussed above, in the second quarter.